-Elizabeth has worked in the Texas Hill Country for more than 20 years as a restoration ecologist and environmental planner and has a proven track record as a public educational speaker and legislative advisor.
-She holds a degree in biology, a masters degree in landscape architecture, and is a certified permaculture planner.
+Elizabeth has worked in the Texas Hill Country for more than 20 years as a natural resources consultant.
+She also has a proven track record as a public educational speaker and legislative advisor.
+She holds an undergraduate degree in biology, a master's degree in landscape architecture, and is a certified permaculture planner.

-During this time, Elizabeth has been researching, writing, and providing lectures to validate or dispel myths about the Mountain Cedar, aka Ashe Juniper, that grows in the Texas Hill Country.
-She also served as a trail guide at the Wild Basin Wilderness Preserve for 10 years.
+During this time, Elizabeth has been researching, writing, and providing lectures to validate or dispel myths about the Mountain Cedar, aka Ashe Juniper, that grows in the Hill Country.
+Additionally, she served as a trail guide at the Wild Basin Wilderness Preserve for 10 years.
 While living in Dripping Springs for a few years, Elizabeth produced and hosted The Cedar Lady Show on KDRP to provide information on water conservation, sustainable land planning, and native plants.